deekeh/scrapp/README.md

 The main folder contains the php files:-
-*index.php - main page of the website log.php - login page for the user logout.php - This page is temporarily displayed when the user logs out of the website sell.html - The user can apply for his scrap to be sold on the website*
+*index.php - main page of the website log.php - login page for the user logout.php - This page is not displayed, it just deletes the session and redirects to main page when the user logs out of the website sell.html - The user can apply for his scrap to be sold on the website*

 Future uploads and updates: